 Mobile Applications with Ruby was a presentation given by Sarah Allen.
 I didn’t attend it but met her and a friend of hers in the hotel lobby and they were very nice.

 “Synchronous Reads, Asynchronous Writes” by Paul Dix.
-Paul seemed to very interested in high performance queue based systems and data analysis, this talk was interesting.
+Paul seemed very interested in high performance queue based systems and data analysis, this talk was interesting.
 Paul has since released a book called Service-oriented design with Ruby on Rails that looks very interesting.

 On the Edge of Rails Performance was the last talk of the day I attended, with Gregg Pollack.
 Gregg gives excellent presentations.
 He had a number of great recommendations for scaling an app and looked at some of the new features in Rails 3.